 The Company sets out the criteria for the selection process of independent directors.
-A candidate must meet the qualifications for director nomination of the Company as well as the qualifications of 'Independent Director' as defined by the Securities and Exchange Commission (SEC), which are:
+A candidate must meet the qualifications for director nomination of the Company as well as the qualifications of 'Independent Director' as defined by the Securities and Exchange Commission (SEC) and the Office of Insurance Commission (OIC), which are:

-Qualifications of Independent Director
+Oualifications of Independent Director

-"Independent Director" is a person who meets all qualifications and has the minimum independency as required under the Notification of the SEC and the Notification of the Stock Exchange of Thailand as follows:
+"Independent Director" is a person who meets all qualifications and has the minimum independency as required under the Notification of the SEC, the Notification of the Stock Exchange of Thailand and the Notification of the OIC as follows:

 - 1. An independent director must not hold more than 1 percent of the total number of shares with voting rights of the Company, parent company, subsidiaries, associated companies or any other juristic persons who may have a conflict of interest, inclusive of number of shares held by his/her related persons. - 2.
-An independent director must not be a director who takes part in management, an employee, a staff member or an advisor who receives a regular salary, or a controlling person of the Company, parent company, subsidiaries, associated companies or subsidiaries of the same rank or juristic persons who may have a conflict of interest, unless the foregoing relationship already ended for at least two years before the date of appointment as the Company's independent director. - 3.
-An independent director must not have relationship, whether by blood or by legal registration, in the form of fatherhood, motherhood, spouse, sibling and child as well as child's spouse of the executives, major shareholders, controlling persons or persons to be nominated as executives or controlling persons of the Company or its subsidiaries. - 4.
+An independent director must not be a director who takes part in management, an employee, a staff member or an advisor who receives a regular salary, or a controlling person of the Company, parent company, subsidiaries, associated companies or subsidiaries of the same rank or juristic persons who may have a conflict of interest, unless the foregoing relationship already ended for at least two years before the date of appointment as the Company's independent director.
+Such prohibited characteristic excludes the case where the Independent Director was a government official or a consultant of government agencies that were major shareholders or entities with controlling authority of company.

+- 3. An independent director must not have relationship, whether by blood or by legal registration, in the form of fatherhood, motherhood, spouse, sibling and child as well as child's spouse of the executives, major shareholders, controlling persons or persons to be nominated as executives or controlling persons of the Company or its subsidiaries. - 4.
 An independent director must not have existing or previous business relationship with the Company, parent company, subsidiaries, associated companies or juristic persons who may have a conflict of interest in a manner that may obstruct the exercise of his/her independent judgment, and must not be the existing or former major shareholder, non-independent director, or executive of those who have business relationship with the Company, parent company, subsidiaries, associated companies or juristic persons who may have a conflict of interest, unless the foregoing relationship already ended for at least two years before the date of appointment as the Company's independent director.